Provide customized design one-stop service

 The Over-Flow Hydrogen-Rich Water Module uses a cutting-edge electrolysis process to generate high-quality hydrogen-rich water.
 RO purified water is passed through a resin filter and gas-water separator to the anode water inlet, while a pump supplies the cathode inlet.

-The 150ml 50ml/layer series Three-Layer Hydrogen-Oxygen Electrolyzer consists of three layers of 50ml PEM (Proton Exchange Membrane) stacked together.
+The 2000ml 500ml/layer series Single-Output Hydrogen-Oxygen Electrolyzer is composed of four layers of 500ml PEM proton exchange membranes stacked together.